OISF/suricata/doc/userguide/rules/payload-keywords.rst

 The ``entropy`` keyword calculates the Shannon entropy value for content and compares it with an entropy value.
 When there is a match, rule processing will continue.
 Entropy values are between 0.0 and 8.0, inclusive.
-Internally, entropy is representing as a 64-bit floating point value.
+Internally, entropy is represented as a 64-bit floating point value.

 The ``entropy`` keyword syntax is the keyword entropy followed by options